A chat with Niantic CEO John Hanke on the launch of Harry Potter: Wizards Unite – TechCrunch

 Now Niantic is back with its next title, Harry Potter: Wizards Unite.
 Built in collaboration with WB Games, it’s a reimagining of Pokémon GO’s real-world, location-based gaming concept through the lens of JK Rowling’s Harry Potter universe.

 I got a chance to catch up with John Hanke for a few minutes earlier this week — just ahead of the game’s US/UK launch this morning.
 We talked about how they prepared for this game’s launch, how it’s built upon a platform they’ve been developing across their other titles for years, and how Niantic’s partnership with WB Games works creatively and financially.
-Heres the transcript:

 Greg Kumparak: Can you tell me a bit about how all this came to be?